-Buy to let tax traps – if you’re a buy-to-let landlord, you’ll know that changes to the tax regime are making incomes drop.
+Buy to let tax traps – if you’re a buy-to-let landlord, you’ll know that changes to the tax regime over the last few years are making incomes drop.

-The biggest hit on buy to let tax has come from the restriction of relief on finance costs in general and on mortgage relief in particular.
-Since April 2020, you are not allowed to deduct ANY of this expenditure from your property income to calculate your pre-tax property profits.
+The biggest hit on buy to let tax came from the restriction of relief on finance costs in general and on mortgage relief in particular.
+Since April 2020, you have not been allowed to deduct ANY of this expenditure from your property income to calculate your pre-tax property profits.

 Instead, you get a basic rate reduction from your income tax liability.

-The government stated that the changes “This will ensure that landlords with higher incomes no longer receive the most generous tax treatment.”
+The government stated, “This will ensure that landlords with higher incomes no longer receive the most generous tax treatment.”

 That’s true, as you can see from our calculations on this page.
 But if you are a basic rate taxpayer, it’s a mistake to think that your income hasn’t suffered.
 Sadly, in many cases, it has – but in rather less obvious ways.